felipealbrecht/DeepBlue-Manual/02-data-types/02-08-projects.md

 Similar projects names can be found using [list_similar_projects](http://deepblue.mpi-inf.mpg.de/api.html#api-list_similar_projects)

-The command [add_project](http://deepblue.mpi-inf.mpg.de/api.html#api-add_project) is used to insert a project.
+The command [add_project](http://deepblue.mpi-inf.mpg.de/api.html#api-add_project) is used to add a new project to the database.
-Not every user has permission to insert new projects.
+Note that not all users have permissions to insert new projects.